Growing WrestlingJoin NWCA

 - Since 2004, women’s wrestling is now a recognized Olympic sport.

-- Alaska, California, Oregon, Georgia, Guam, Hawaii, Massachusetts, Tennessee, Texas, Hawaii and Washington sponsor a state high school championship.
+- Alaska, Arizona, California, Colorado, Oregon, Georgia, Guam, Hawaii, Massachusetts, Missouri, Tennessee, Texas, Hawaii, and Washington sponsor a state high school championship.

-- NWCA conducts a 16-team National Dual Meet Championship in conjunction with the NWCA/Cliff Keen Collegiate National Duals
+- NWCA conducts a 16-team National Dual Meet Championship in conjunction with the NWCA Multi-Divisional National Duals.

 - The NWCA in conjunction with USA Wrestling and Lock Haven University conducted the first of its kind CEO Leadership Academy for coaches of women’s teams.